zjunlp/EasyInstruct/README.md

 generator.generate()
 ```

-#### BackTranslationGenerator
+#### BacktranslationGenerator

-> `BackTranslationGenerator` is the class for the instruction generation method of Instruction Backtranslation.
+> `BacktranslationGenerator` is the class for the instruction generation method of Instruction Backtranslation.
 See [Self-Alignment with Instruction Backtranslation](http://arxiv.org/abs/2308.06259) for more details.

 <details>
 <summary><b>Example</b></summary>